-Mental health awareness has created much needed recognition for the importance of how we take care of ourselves and our overall wellness.
-Many feel more open to talk about their struggles with mental health while also seeking services and therapy.
+Mental health awareness has created much-needed recognition for the importance of how we take care of ourselves and our overall wellness.
+Many feel more open to talking about their struggles with mental health while also seeking services and therapy.

 Yet, there is still stigma and self-judgment around receiving a diagnosis from a professional that can cause insecurities, shame and even hopelessness for some.
 You may find yourself asking: Why Me?
 What Now?
 Will I ever be the same?

 Not everyone will experience a mental health diagnosis the same way and it’s normal and common to feel a lot of different things all at once.
 Below are some of the feelings that may come up as you process a diagnosis:

 - Relief—“I can now identify what I’ve been going through.”

 - Hope— “I can find tools, skills, and treatments that work and gain the support I need.”

 - Fear— “I’m afraid of what this means.”